 - Store the potato salad in the refrigerator for up to 3 days.
 Do not allow it to sit out for extended periods of time.

-If you try this recipe for Grandma’s Classic Coleslaw, I hope you love it.
+If you try this recipe for Grandma’s Old-Fashioned Potato Salad, I hope you love it.
 And follow me on Facebook, Pinterest, and Instagram so you don’t miss a post.

 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain Amazon or other affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*